cseanburns/research-notebook/source/_posts/2013-09-09-lq-vol-1-issue-2-article-2-reading-study.markdown

 date: 2013-09-09 16:19
 comments: true
 categories:
-categories: [LQ Autoethno Field Notes, research]
+categories: [LQ Autoethno Field Notes, research, Author-Lewerenz, Affil-Los Angeles City Schools]
 ---

 For an explanation of this post, see: